computations/bigrig/README.md

 is a warning that is emitted, like this:

 ```
-[  0.00s] [WARN] The dispersion rate is specified in both the config file and the command line.
+[WARN] The 'rates:dispersion' option is specified in both the config file and the command line.
 Using the value from the command line
 ```

 # Result files